mazmex7/BitMEX-API-python/README.md

 ```

 ## Installation
-Please download the code and embed 2 files below to your project.
+Please download the code and embed a file below to your project.
-You can use them just like `sample.py`, it's very easy. :smile:
+You can use it just like `sample.py`, it's very easy. :smile:

 ```
 bitmex.py
-BitMEXAPIKeyAuthenticator.py
 ```

 ## Info